 Escalation of Traffic Demands

-In order to operate a successful Kansas City data center, you have to pay attention to good management protocols as well as peering agreements.
-With growing traffic demands, the right peering agreements will have a direct impact on the delivery of an effective and efficient service.
+In order to operate a successful Kansas City data center, you must pay attention to good management protocols and peering agreements.
+With growing traffic demands, the right peering agreements will directly impact the delivery of an effective and efficient service.

 However, on a basic level, keeping costs low and providing content quickly revolves around ISPs keeping local traffic local.